spanner/radiant-podcast_page-extension/README.markdown

 	<r:podcast />

-And then attach some audio files. or
+And then attach some audio files.
+Job is done.
+Or:

 	<r:podcast from="children" />

 and then give it some children and give those some audio files.
 That's it, really.
 You can also:

 * Give each page a description part, and that text will go into the description of your feed (and the itunes summary) and tracks.
 * Attach an image asset to the podcast page, and that will become the cover artwork.

 If you want to turn an existing blog or other set of pages into a podcast, this should be all you need: